-- e.)
-Absolutely no refunds will be given out after January 15th for the ice show. - f.)
-Any unused credits showing on our files will be written off after 2 years. - g.)
-A \$40.00 fee will be issued for all NSF cheques. - h.)
-A \$20.00 fee will be issued for all declined Uplifter transactions. - 2.
-On-ice Rules and Etiquette On-ice sessions run smoothly and safely when everyone observes the following rules and skating "etiquette".
+e.)
+Absolutely no refunds will be given out after January 15th for the ice show.

+f.)
+Any unused credits showing on our files will be written off after 2 years. g.)
+A \$40.00 fee will be issued for all NSF cheques.

+h.)
+A \$20.00 fee will be issued for all declined Uplifter transactions.

+- 2. On-ice Rules and Etiquette On-ice sessions run smoothly and safely when everyone observes the following rules and skating "etiquette".
 It is important that you go over these rules with your skater so that they are not involved in a collision or injury. - For safety reasons, no standing at center ice or in the corners - No gum or candy on the ice - Hard or sharp objects should not be carried in pockets or worn in their hair - Cell phones should be stored in your locker (if needed to be at the ice surface to play music/solo then they must be turned off so as not to become a distraction during your skater's session) - Skaters receiving a lesson or having their music played have the "right of way" - Get up quickly after a fall.
-Skaters lying on the ice are vulnerable - When skating backwards, always look in the direction of travel (over your shoulder) - Skaters having a lesson will received priority for having their music played - Skaters must check with a coach before leaving the ice surface - Skaters shall not enter the ice surface until the zamboni has left and the gates are closed.
+Skaters lying on the ice are vulnerable - When skating backwards, always look in the direction of travel (over your shoulder) - Skaters having a lesson will received priority for having their music played - Skaters must check with a coach before leaving the ice surface

+- Skaters shall not enter the ice surface until the zamboni has left and the gates are closed.
 There must also be a coach present. - Skaters must leave the ice surface promptly when a session has ended - Foul, offensive and abusive language will not be tolerated.
-Be polite and courteous to all skaters, coaches, parents, arena staff and volunteers. - Use of the facilities and equipment is a privilege, not a right - During an emergency, skaters must follow the instructions of coaches and arena staff - Skaters must be in good standing with the Club before taking assessments or registering to compete at competitions - Please use designated dressing rooms (Dressing room C).
+Be polite and courteous to all skaters, coaches, parents, arena staff and volunteers. - Use of the facilities and equipment is a privilege, not a right - During an emergency, skaters must follow the instructions of coaches and arena staff - Skaters must be in good standing with the Club before taking assessments or registering to compete at competitions - STAR 3 & up skaters may use the Ipod to put on their own music however, coaches will have priority of use.
+No skater shall play their music more than twice during a session (or can play music for 2 different programs one time each or can play one solo & one dance, etc...) - Please use designated dressing rooms (Dressing room C).
 We ask that everyone respects this space as a shared space.
 Due to the predominantly female presence in the dressing room, we ask that no male adults enter the dressing room without knocking/checking to make sure it is alright to do so (e.g no one is changing, etc...)